Modern Slavery Statement

 Reporting Suspected Slavery or Human Trafficking

-If an individual is unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, they must raise it with the Head of Procurement and Resources or in their absence the Procurement Manager or in accordance with the NFRS Complaint procedure Or, Report via the Nottinghamshire Police Force via the Modern Slavery Helpline (Opens in a new window).
+If an individual is unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, they must raise it with the Head of Procurement and Resources or in their absence the Procurement Manager or in accordance with the NFRS Complaint procedure or, report to Nottinghamshire Police Force via the below channels: